Parents’ Haunting Shadows

 I wish I could say that shadow work is merely unpleasant and uncomfortable.
 Truth be told, it can be disorienting, unsettling, raw and painful.

-Of course, it is an intense process – we come to know the Mr Hyde within us.
+It is an intense process by all accounts – we come to know the Mr. Hyde within us.

 The shadow is hard to face, Zweig and Abrams explain, because “it is dangerous, disorderly, and forever in hiding, as if the light of consciousness would steal its very life.”